jeelabKIST/behaviorCollector/README.md

 For the full shortcut list, see `Help > Shortcut`.
 > **NOTE:** You can open multiple videos for simultaneous analysis, but make sure that their recording times are properly synchronized.

+## Load EEG
+1. Go to `File > Open EEG` and select a `.mat` file (EEG data).
+Other extensions are allowed, but the file must contain `data`, `times`, and optionally `tdelay_video`.
+2. A dialog will open:
+   - Checkboxes to pick Channel ID(s) (multi-select, up to 5 shown) and a single CBRAIN ID.
+   - Plot controls: `ymin`, `ymax`, and the ±window (seconds) around the current video time.
+Defaults: ymin = -0.2, ymax = 0.2, window = 0.5 s.
+3. The raw signal subplot(s) update live when:
+   - Channel/CBRAIN selection changes,
+   - y-range or window changes,
+   - the video time changes (black vertical bar marks the current video time).
+4. Time on the plot is aligned to video as `t = times - tdelay_video`.

 ## Add behavior type
 1. Use the panel on the right side of the GUI labeled `Behavior Name`, `Behavior Type`, `Color Identifier`, and `Note`.
 - `Behavior Name`: Behavior name (e.g., `grooming`)